-Before a visitor adds something to their shopping cart, logs-in or adds a comment - they are considered an anonymous page view.
-By caching these types of page visits, you dramatically remove vast amounts of load from your server, even if your site is dynamic.
+Before a visitor adds something to their shopping cart, logs in, or adds a comment, their page views are anonymous.
+By caching these types of page visits, you decrease server load, even if your site is dynamic.
 You can find out more information in the introductory blog post: Caching Anonymous Page Views.

 There are multiple tutorials available on how you can do this: